CSC207-2023Y-UofT/project-notes-2-text/README.md

 ### Factory:
 The text editing sections of the app utilize a factory design pattern.
 The text editing sections work closely with the IO.File class and our own created TextFile class.
 The text editing sections use classes such as OpenTextEditorInteractor, SaveFile, JoinFile, EditTextInteractor, to do various tasks with the Textfile and IO.File entities.
 These include creating new instances of TextFile to extract the text from TextFile and to also create new instances of IO.File when saving files.

+This design pattern was also used in the UserFactory.
+This design pattern allows us to reuse code and create Users without using their constructors.
+By using this design pattern, it allows us to easily add a different type of user, in the case we need to.

 ### Facade:
 While file opening, sharing and moving were implemented as separate functionality through separate classes (due to the single responsiility principle), they were brought together under the facade of the filemenu interactor to simplify accessing them for file menus.